Best Smart Plugs in 2026: Turn Any Outlet Into a Smart One

 We recommend the Kasa Smart Plug Mini EP25 for anyone starting out — it checks every box without overcomplicating things.

 If you want granular energy data, Emporia delivers.
 Their plug tracks real-time wattage, daily kWh, and estimated cost.
 The app lets you set budgets and see trends over time.
-It's the kind of data that pays for itself once you realize your old mini-fridge is costing you $20 a month.
+According to Emporia's data, the average household discovers $10-20/month in wasted energy after installing monitoring plugs.

 It works with Alexa and Google Assistant, and the build quality is solid.
 The only downside is the app can feel a bit cluttered if you don't care about the energy side of things.